-Option Description Boot Mode UEFI, you can set this option to UEFI.
-Se with non-UEFI operating systems.
-This option (CAUTION: Switching the boot mo de may prevent the system from not installed in the same boot mode.
-Boot Sequence Retry Enables or disables the Boot sequence retry feature or resets the system.
-When If this option is set to Enabled and the system fails to boot, the system re-attempts the boot sequence after 30 seconds.
-When this option is set to Reset and the system fails to boot, the system reboots immediately.
-This option is set to Enabled by default.
-Hard-disk Failover Enables or disables the Hard-disk failover.
+Option Description the boot sequence after 30 seconds.
+Who system fails to boot, the system reboots by default. en this option is set to Reset and the immediately.
+This option is set to Enabled Hard-disk Failover Enables or disables the Hard-disk failover .
 This option is set to Disabled by default.
 Generic USB Boot Enables or disables the generic USB boot placeholder.
 This option is set to Disabled by default.
 Hard-disk Drive Placeholder Enables or disables the Hard-disk drive placeholder.
 This option is set to Disabled by default.
 Clean all Sysprep order and variables When this option is set to None , BIOS will do nothing.
 When set to Yes , BIOS will delete variables of SysPrep #### and SysPrepOrder this option is a onetime option, will reset to none when deleting variables.
 This setting is only available in UEFI Boot Mode .
 This option is set to None by default.
 UEFI Boot Settings Specifies the UEFI boot sequence.
 Enables or disables UEFI Boot options. i NOTE: This option controls the UEFI boot order.
 The first option in the list will be attempted first.
 Table 11.
 UEFI Boot Settings Option Description UEFI Boot Sequence Enables you to change the boot device order.
 Boot Options Enable/Disable Enables you to select the enabled or disabled boot devices